 Employees need to know that the gratitude shown by the business is genuine, in order to fully appreciate the gesture.
 If the reward is automated and requires no effort, then it will have little or no impact.

 Ingrain recognition in your company culture

 Recognition not only benefits the employee, but should also form part of a successful company culture and employer brand.
 Consistency, communication and alignment of the brand values and goals, will ensure that everyone sees the benefit of such a scheme.

-Ensuring that employees are aware of the company policies, overall vision and mission, will help to align the recognition program with the culture.
+Ensuring that employees are aware of the company policies and overall vision and mission will help to align the recognition program with the culture.

-Communication of this information can begin during the onboarding process and play a regular part in ongoing dialogue.
-If employees are aware of and agree with what the business is trying to achieve, then they’ll help to build a strong and successful brand.
+Communicating this information can begin during the onboarding process and play a regular part in ongoing dialogue.
+If employees are aware of, and agree with, what the business is trying to achieve, then they’ll help to build a strong and successful brand.